Where does the value currently lie when it comes to betting on football outrights in all four of England’s top divisions?

 Championship Winner Odds

-Leeds (43/50) and West Brom (127/40) have been leading the way for most of the season in the Championship, but with a place in the Premier League within touching distance, both have shown signs of feeling the pressure in recent weeks.
-That suggests the value could lie elsewhere looking over the Championship winner odds.
+Leeds (5/6) and West Brom (117/100) have been leading the way for most of the season in the Championship, but with a place in the Premier League within touching distance, both have shown signs of feeling the pressure at times this season.
+However, both look to have weathered the storm, making them both standout candidates in the Championship winner odds.

-Marcelo Bielsa’s side’s continual struggle to finish off teams could be their ultimate Achilles’ heel, while West Brom’s defence could also be their undoing.
+Marcelo Bielsa’s side’s continual struggle to finish off teams could be their ultimate Achilles’ heel, while West Brom’s occasional lapses in defence could also be their undoing.
 That leaves two west London clubs leading the charge to snatch their automatic promotion spots.
-With plenty of goalscoring prowess, Brentford (36/5) and Fulham (10/1) both look well-placed to capitalise if the top two continue to wobble.
+With plenty of goalscoring prowess to call on, Fulham (35/1) look the only side likely to currently capitalise if the top two suffer a spring collapse.

 League One Winner Odds